 What Is Real Estate Wholesaling?

-Real estate wholesaling is when an investor (known as the wholesaler) scouts a potential property for another investor and earns a fee by selling them the purchase contract at a markup.
+Real estate wholesaling is a strategy where an investor (known as the wholesaler) scouts a potential property for another investor and earns a fee by selling them the purchase contract at a markup.
 Wholesalers look for distressed properties and homes being sold at a significant discount.
 They then reach out to the owner to make an offer and get the property under contract.
 But rather than buying the property themselves, they turn around and sell that contract to another investor who will renovate it for sale or rent it out.
 Doing so allows the wholesaler to pocket the difference between their offer and the price paid by the investor.

-Examples of Real Estate Wholesaling
+Real Estate Wholesaling Example

-An example of wholesaling would be agreeing to purchase a home that needs some renovation or maintenance done.
-Fr example, let's say a home would be worth $400,000 if it were in good condition, but the owner can’t afford to make the improvements or doesn't have the time to do so.
+An example of wholesaling would be agreeing to purchase a home that needs some renovation or maintenance.
+For example, let's say a home would be worth $400,000 if it were in good condition, but the owner can’t afford to make the improvements or doesn't have the time to do so.
 You could convince them to let you buy it for $290,000, and then you could turn around and sell that contract to an investor for $290,000, then pocket $10,000 just for being a middleman.

-Do I Need a License to Wholesale Real Estate?
+Do You Need a License to Wholesale Real Estate?

 No, in most cases, you do not need a license to wholesale real estate.
 Anyone can buy and sell property regardless if they have a license.
 So as long as you stick to acting as a middleman, licensure isn’t required.
 The only exception is if you plan on offering brokerage services as well.
 For instance, as a wholesaler, you can’t represent the seller or buyer in the subsequent sale by negotiating on their behalf or providing counsel.
 That requires a real estate license and will likely lead to a conflict of interest.
 So, it’s best to stay neutral and simply facilitate the deal.